 Simply put, what if every seed lived in a soil-filled, sun-soaked, well-watered pot?

-The seed that improbably survives and thrives despite its initial on the sidewalk is, I think we would all agree, a rarity.
+The seed that improbably survives and thrives despite its inauspicious beginnings on the sidewalk is, I think we would all agree, a rarity.
 Such exceptional outcomes are often reported in a “human interest story” format, in which they may serve as lovely and uplifting stories about overcoming the odds.
 However, under these circumstances, a larger public unaware of the vanishingly small prevalence of this trajectory might come to misapprehend an agglomeration of such anecdotes — to believe that they constitute data — about the ability of any/every child to rise above a negative environmental situation to become successful.
 While heartwarming, such a belief does not serve the vast majority of such children, as it undercuts the urgency of addressing educational inequities.

 Its focus on the external may frustrate those whose concerns about gifted children are centered more on the social-emotional aspects of giftedness and how it can change a child’s way of experiencing the world.
 However, the perception of giftedness as dynamic offers an avenue of opportunity for more diverse students whose potential goes unrecognized and undeveloped: “giftedness involves continual doing, changing, and becoming,” in alignment with what we already know about development throughout childhood (Dai, 2005).

 Olszewski-Kubilius emphasizes the nurturing of potential rather than the performance of giftedness, explaining that “the talent development framework emphasizes the deliberate cultivation of psychosocial skills supportive of high achievement, persistence, and creativity rather than leaving these to chance.”
 This insistence on long-term, intentional mentorship of children’s potential is in keeping with other research on achieving expertise, including that of Malcolm Gladwell (he of the 10,000-hour rule) and of Angela Duckworth (a MacArthur Foundation ‘Genius’ Grant recipient whose work focuses on grit).
-Additionally, it is in keeping with what we know about mentorship as the educational intervention with the most significant effect size for gifted children, according to a metastudy of thousands of scholarly articles on gifted education (Rogers, 1991).
+Additionally, it is in keeping with what we know about mentorship as the educational intervention with one of the most significant effect sizes for gifted children, according to a metastudy of thousands of scholarly articles on gifted education (Rogers, 2007).

 Talent Development creates a culture of learning